Sciss/dotterweide-exp-metals/CONTRIBUTING.md

 After your pull request is merged, you can safely delete your branch and pull the changes from the main (upstream) repository:

-- Delete the remote branch on the git hosting service (e.g. GitHub) either through its web UI or your local shell as follows:
+- Delete the remote branch on the git hosting service (e.g. GitLab) either through its web UI or your local shell as follows:

     ```shell
     git push origin --delete issue-descriptive-name-branch